TzviPM/esr/README.md

 - `esr-wasm` contains code for wasm compilation of Esr.
 - `ffi` contains the Node.js wrapper around the Rust core with [Neon](http://neon.rustbridge.io/) bindings.

+## Features

+### Lexer

+- Emits generic symbol names (ex. `QuestionMark` instead of `ConditionalOperator`) to facilitate abstraction of new language features (ex. optional chaining).

+- Supports syntax for tc39 proposals:

+  - Decorators
+  - Optional Chaining
+  - Private methods and fields (including static)
+  - Numeric separators

+  **Note** the stage 1 proposal for numeric extensions presents an ambiguity regarding numeric separators Until a solution is presented to the tc39 committee in May 2019, we have elected not to support numeric extensions at this time.

+- Only joins symbols that are guaranteed to go together, for example:

+  - no `>=` symbol, because of ambiguity with type lists such as `const a:SomeInterface<TypeArg>=value;`
+  - no `>>=` or `>>>=` symbols, because of ambiguity with embedded type lists

+  **Note** for consistency, we have omitted both the `<=` and `>=` symbols, all bitshift operators, and all compound assignment operators from our lexicon.
+These must be handled by parsers as multiple tokens.

 ## Performance

 Here are the latest benchmarks using `Esr`'s `ffi` library: